scriptex/itscss/README.md

 ### Settings

--   `_colors.scss` - contains CSS custom properties declared to the `:root` node for all colors
+-   `_colors.scss` - contains variables for all colors
--   `_text.scss` - contains CSS custom properties declared to the `:root` node for all font settings
+-   `_text.scss` - contains variables for all font settings
--   `_transitions.scss` - contains CSS custom properties declared to the `:root` node for transition duration and timing function
+-   `_transitions.scss` - contains variables for transition duration and timing function
--   `_variables.scss` - contains CSS custom properties declared to the `:root` node for all other variables/settings
+-   `_variables.scss` - contains variables for all other variables/settings

 ### Tools